 A specialist pre-employment screening company can help ensure that credit checks are thorough and effective.
 Veremark carries out comprehensive credit checks against all linked addresses, all previous names and aliases, and all addresses linked to aliases, to ensure that candidates are unable to conceal details of bad credit by omitting previous address details.

-Requesting a check is simple, candidates must provide consent to employers carrying out the credit check, along with full name and title, date of birth and current address, with this information the check can begin.
+Requesting an employee credit check is simple.
+Candidates must provide consent to employers carrying out the credit check, along with full name and title, date of birth and current address - with this information, the check can begin.

 Veremark completes credit checks in as little as five days, and our checks result in a full report which can be added to the Veremark Career Passport for easy sharing of data and protection through blockchain.